chesyya/baosky-plugin-api-generator/plugin-docs/references/contribution-points.md

 ## contributes.authentication

 Contributes an authentication provider.
-This will set up an activation event for your provider and display it in your extension's features.
+This will set up an activation event for your provider and display it in your 插件's features.

 ```json
 {